AhmedAmrAbdellatif1/Multi-Clock-Domain-System/README.md

 # RTL to GDS Implementation of Low Power Configurable Multi Clock Digital System
-Design of Multi Clock Domain System using Verilog HDL from RTL Design to Implementation.

-It is responsible of receiving commands through UART receiver to do different system functions as register file reading/writing or doing some processing using ALU block and send result using 4 bytes frame through UART transmitter communication protocol
+It is responsible of receiving commands through UART receiver to do different system functions as register file reading/writing or doing some processing using ALU block and send result using up to 4 bytes frame through UART transmitter communication protocol
-# Low Power Configurable Multi-Clock Digital System

-## Overview

-Welcome to the comprehensive readme of the Low Power Configurable Multi-Clock Digital System.
-This document provides an in-depth understanding of the system, its architecture, and functionality, from RTL (Register-Transfer Level) design to GDS (Graphic Design System) implementation.

 ## Introduction

 The Low Power Configurable Multi-Clock Digital System is a sophisticated digital design realized in Verilog HDL.
 It serves as a versatile platform, receiving commands through a UART (Universal Asynchronous Receiver-Transmitter) receiver.
 It executes a wide range of system functions, including register file operations and complex computations via the ALU (Arithmetic Logic Unit) block.
 Subsequently, the system transmits results using a 4-byte frame through UART communication.

+## Overview
+### The system receives a UART Frame from the UART RX block, the first frame determines the needed command, the system offers 4 different operations:
+1. Register File Write command
+2. Register File Read command
+3. ALU Operation command with operand
+4. ALU Operation command with No operand

+**The UART RX parallel data undergoes synchronization before being sent to the System Controller due to the discrepancy in clock domains.**
+**The System Controller operates on a 50 MHz REF CLK, while the UART RX functions on a 3.6864 MHz clock.**
+ **Synchronizing the data is crucial in ensuring its integrity during transfer.**

+After synchronization, the data enters the System Controller, which determines the required operation and configures the necessary control signals.
+Here's how the System Controller manages different tasks:

+1. Register File Write Operation (0xAA):

+   -It enables the `WrEn` signal of the Register File, indicating a write operation.

+   -The desired `Address` for writing is specified.

+2. Register File Read Operation (0xBB):

+   -It enables the `RdEn` signal of the Register File, indicating a read operation.

+   -The desired `Address` for reading is specified.

+   -The data is retrieved from the Register File and sent to the UART TX.

+> **However, the UART TX operates on a different clock frequency, specifically 115.2 KHz.
+To prevent data loss due to clock domain crossing (CDC), a `FIFO` (First-In-First-Out) buffer is strategically placed just before the UART TX.
+This buffer ensures the orderly transmission of data without loss or corruption.**

+3. ALU (Arithmetic Logic Unit) Operation (0xCC):

+   -It activates the `ALU_EN` signal of the ALU, signaling the start of an ALU operation.

+   -The `CLK GATE` is enabled to activate the `ALU CLK`, synchronizing it with the ALU operation.

+   -The operands required for the operation are obtained from the Register File at the predefined addresses.

+   -The desired function for the ALU operation is conveyed using the `ALU_FUN` signal.

+   -The result of the ALU operation (`ALU_OUT`) is passed to the System Controller.

+   -From there, it is sent to the FIFO for subsequent transmission to the UART TX and, ultimately, to the master.

+4. ALU Operation without Operand Change (0xDD):

+   -This configuration allows the ALU to perform an operation without altering the operands previously defined in the Register File.

+*These well-defined steps ensure efficient data management and processing within the Low Power Configurable Multi-Clock Digital System, even when dealing with disparate clock frequencies and multiple operations.*

+### To address the presence of multiple clock domains within the system, we have implemented synchronizers.
+As mentioned earlier, a ([Data Synchronizer](https://github.com/AhmedAmrAbdellatif1/Multi-Clock-Domain-System/tree/405196392bf892d5c6059fc183e1ec9a1a9db0ec/Data%20Synchronizer)) is introduced after the UART RX stage.
+This addition is essential to prevent the occurrence of metastability in the output byte from the UART RX when it interfaces with the SYS CTRL block.

+Furthermore, to mitigate metastability issues during the de-assertion of the reset signal, we have incorporated two Reset Synchronizers.
+Each of these synchronizers is integrated into its respective clock domain group, ensuring that reset signals are effectively synchronized across the system.

+### Clock dividers
+to

 ## System Architecture